-Each \$1.00 increase or decrease in the assumed initial public offering price of \$ per share (the midpoint of the estimated offering price range set forth on the cover page of this prospectus) would increase or decrease, as applicable, our pro forma as adjusted net tangible book value per share to new investors by \$, and would increase or decrease, as applicable, dilution per share to investors purchasing shares of our common stock in this offering by \$, assuming the number of shares of our common stock offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-Similarly, each increase or decrease of 1.0 million shares in the number of shares of our common stock offering by \$ per share and increase or decrease, as applicable, book value by approximately \$ per share and increase or decrease, as applicable, the dilution to investors purchasing shares of our common stock in this offering by \$ per share, assuming the assumed initial public offering price of \$ per share (the midpoint of the estimated offering price range set forth on the cover page of this prospectus) remains the same and after deducting estimated underwriting discounts and commissions and estimated offering price of \$ per share (the midpoint of the estimated offering price range set forth on the cover page of this prospectus) remains the same and after deducting estimated underwriting discounts and commissions and estimated offering price range set per share (the midpoint of the estimated offering price range set forth on the cover page of this prospectus) remains the same and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+Each \$1.00 increase or decrease in the assumed initial public offering price of \$14.00 per share (the midpoint of the estimated offering price range set forth on the cover page of this prospectus) would increase or decrease, as applicable, our pro forma as adjusted net tangible book value per share to new investors by \$0.13, and would increase or decrease, as applicable, dilution per share to new investors purchasing shares of our common stock in this offering by \$0.87, assuming the number of shares of our common stock offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+Similarly, each increase or decrease of 1.0 million shares in the number of shares of our common stock offered by us would increase or decrease, as applicable, our pro forma as adjusted net tangible book value by approximately \$0.07 per share and increase or decrease, as applicable, the dilution to investors purchasing shares of our common stock in this offering by \$0.07 per share, assuming the assumed initial public offering price of \$14.00 per share (the midpoint of the estimated offering price range set forth on the cover page of this prospectus) remains the same and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.

-If the underwriters' option to purchase additional shares is exercised in full, the pro forma as adjusted net tangible book value per share of our common stock immediately after the completion of this offering would be \$ per share, and the dilution to investors purchasing shares of our common stock in this offering would be \$ per share.
+If the underwriters' option to purchase additional shares from us is exercised in full, the pro forma as adjusted net tangible book value per share of our common stock immediately after the completion of this offering would be \$(3.15) per share, and the dilution to investors purchasing shares of our common stock in this offering would be \$17.15 per share.

-The following table presents, on a pro forma as adjusted basis, as of March 31, 2019, after giving effect to (i) the completion of the Spin-Off Transactions prior to the effectiveness of the registration statement of which this prospectus is a part and (ii) the sale by us of shares of our common stock in this offering at the assumed initial public offering price of \$ per share (the midpoint of the estimated offering price range set forth on the cover page of this prospectus) the difference between the existing stockholders and the investors purchasing shares of our common stock in this offering with respect to the number of shares of our common stock purchased from us, the total consideration paid or to be paid to us, and the average price per share paid or to be paid to us, before deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us:
+The following table presents, on a pro forma as adjusted basis, as of March 31, 2019, after giving effect to (i) the completion of the Spin-Off Transactions prior to the effectiveness of the registration statement of which this prospectus is a part and (ii) the sale by us of 34,000,000 shares of our common stock in this offering at the assumed initial public offering price of \$14.00 per share (the midpoint of the estimated offering price range set forth on the cover page of this prospectus) the difference between the existing stockholders and the investors purchasing shares of our common stock in this offering with respect to the number of shares of our common stock purchased from us, the total consideration paid or to be paid to us, and the average price per share paid or to be paid to us, before deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us:

-Shares Purchased Total Cons ideration Average Price

-Number Percent Amount Percent Per Share

-Existing stockholders % \$ % \$

-Investors purchasing shares of our common stock in this offering

-Total 100% \$ 100%
+Shares Purchased Total Consideration Average Price Number Percent Amount Percent Per Share Existing stockholders 246,972,117 87.9% \$ 610,988,003 56.2% 2.47 Investors purchasing shares of our common stock in this offering 34,000,000 12.1 476,000,000 43.8 14.00 Total 280,972,117 100% \$1,086,988,003 100% \$ 3.87